Skip to main content

 Choosing the Right Entity Type

 Foreign investors can establish their presence in India through several entity structures.
 Each has distinct implications for liability, taxation, compliance burden, and FDI eligibility.
+For a comprehensive analysis, see our guide on India entry strategy and entity structure.

 Private Limited Company